Peteskis/Project-Gorgon-Chat-log-viewer/README.md

 # Project Gorgon Live Chat log viewer
-( New Live version 1.3 is now added: includes text-to-speech and defined search fields to trigger TTS based on specific text, player names, or channel names, plus multiple channels separated by a (,).
+( New Live version 1.3 is now added: includes text-to-speech and defined search fields to trigger TTS based on specific text, player names, or channel names, plus multiple channels separated by a (comma).
 Added a Tips section and Tab on screen.